Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

-She paused ahead of him.
+She stopped ahead of him.

 Already the inhabitants of this hastily-put-together village were preparing for the night.
 Luo Fanghua sat by her house with tea in hand, always eager to feel the sunrays over her until they vanished beyond the mountains, always alone and unspeaking.
 The pretty man who had questioned Wei Wuxian earlier had dressed a wide table for about a dozen to dine on.

 Grandmother sat at one end, rocking gently in place, holding a squirming child against her.
 Its black hair swayed in the evening breeze.
 One tiny hand raised from between their bodies and grabbed her collar awkwardly.